k1610221/recycle/README.md

 $ ./recycle
 ```

-It will print the items going to be collected tomorrow (in the case of current time is before the noon).
+It will print the items going to be collected tomorrow (in the case of current time is after the noon).
 Otherwise, it will print the todays items.

 # Notes